robashton/blog/input/pages/A few notes on Elm 0.17 - Composing Applications/content.markdown

 I think if records had 'setter' functions then most of these functions for update/init/view/etc could be generated on start-up by calling a builder repeatedly with each route, something worth musing on but not seen in the wild yet.

+Honestly I think Elm needs some metaprogramming up in its face, Haskell templating or something similar.
+There are arguments against it along the lines of it "It's complicated and it will scare people off" but currently I think the boilerplate is a growing issue of annoyance with no good solution as of yet.

 Some modules
 ==